 A wealth tax is a form of taxation usually based on a person’s total wealth (net worth).
 For example, if you have $1 million worth of assets and $500,000 in debt, your net worth is $500,000.

-If your net worth placed you among the wealthiest citizens of NZ, a wealth tax would probably charge a percentage of your total net worth each year.
+If your net worth placed you among the wealthiest citizens of New Zealand, a wealth tax would probably charge a percentage of your total net worth each year.
 A flat 1% wealth tax, for example, would cost you 1% of your total net worth.
 You’d owe more as you got wealthier, or less in the event your net worth dropped.

 Different from many other kinds of taxes — income tax or capital gains tax, for instance — people with sufficient net worth would owe wealth taxes even if they didn’t take any actions, like earning income or selling assets.

-A wealth tax would be like property taxes (in NZ we commonly call this council rates), where homeowners owe a sum, each year based on the possible value of the home.
+A wealth tax would be like property taxes (in New Zealand we commonly call this council rates), where homeowners owe a sum, each year based on the possible value of the home.
 The difference is the wealth tax would probably apply to property of all kinds: real estate, cash, investments, KiwiSaver, business ownership and other assets, less any debts you owe.

 A wealth tax doesn’t have to be indiscriminate when it comes to asset types.
 A government could decide to exempt some asset types to foster certain behaviours.
 For instance, it might decide business assets didn’t count to encourage entrepreneurship, or that KiwiSaver is exempt to encourage investing for retirement.
 Ultimately, a wealth tax’s structure depends on how a country designs the law.